terrabite3/Quantizer/Optimization_notes.md

 Then I changed the note variable to be 8 bits instead of 16.
 This cut the quantization time in about half.

+### SPI

+The SPI peripheral is faster than shiftOut().
+Since I'm already using the SS pin for one of the columns, I need to use SPI.begin() and SPI.end() before and after each transfer.

 ## Results

 | Change            | 0V in | 10V in |